May 09, 2016

 OFFICIAL ENGAGEMENT

 I might as well get it off my chest: I'm still partial to Book 1, and probably always will.
 It was fresh, unexpected and exciting.
-It was happily void of the usual teen drama (Lucy's tentative romance with Zack hardly qualified as such) and full of powerful imagery.
+It was happily devoid of the usual teen drama (Lucy's tentative romance with Zack hardly qualified as such) and full of powerful imagery.
 It introduced me to one of the better developed characters I've ever met.
 And it didn't even need a sequel.

 Now, you might wonder why - given this premise - I'm awarding 5 stars to the second installment as well.
 And you might suspect that I'm being nice to the author because I'm talking to him on a semi-regular basis, or because I'm trying to milk more free books from him/his publisher (despite my disclaimer).
 OK, the truth?
 Even if Deadgirl: Ghostlight isn't a perfect book (we'll get to that later), I found myself comparing it to all my 4 and 4.5 star novels, and I realised that I loved it so much more than them.
 That it had an impact on my heart and mind they lacked, if for a tiny margin.
 That I cared for the characters and loved to journey with them too much for detracting half stars.
 Coming from a middle aged lady, and what with the series centering on a bunch of teens none of which resembles me at ANY age, I suppose this is testament enough to the author's talent for engaging with readers :).